syschelle/bpstracker/README.md

 After updating, reload the browser page.

-For major frontend changes, a hard reload may be required:
+For frontend changes, a hard reload may be required:

 ```text
 Ctrl + F5
 ```

-On mobile browsers, clearing the site cache may sometimes be necessary.
+On mobile browsers, closing and reopening the browser tab or clearing the site cache may be necessary.

 ---